//----------------------------//

 discussion :

 Periodic patterns # provides a large set of 2D DF compatible infinite repetitive patterns that were not covered in existing sets.
 Many designs were inspired by real life examples found in Dubai or discovering other culture designs like the Korean set.
 The 4th output provide the alpha channel in non DF mode or the distance estimation in DF modes.
-In DF mode each of these pattern can be use in 3D modeling to texture and carve objects.
+In DF mode each of these pattern can be use in 3D modelling to texture and carve objects.
 In general the "Style" parameter affects one or mode variables and the shading options.
-A contour line shaded with Aux color A is added at the pattern zero crossings when style is above 0.5.
+A contour line is added at the pattern zero crossings when style is above 0.5.
 Positive regions will progressively be "emptied" when style is above 0.75.
 At 1 only the contour remains.

-24 DF Patterns # (1.5) parameters :
+24 DF Patterns #

 A : Amplitude (0.0 : 2.0)